lauraluch/lauraluch/README.md

 </div>

 ### 🎯 Am I working somewhere?
-I'm currently working as a Front-End developer, mainly using languages like TypeScript, React, and React Native.
-Lately, I've been delving into mobile programming and have started exploring Swift and Kotlin.
+I'm currently working as a Front-End developer at **Salespace**, mainly using languages like TypeScript, React, and React Native.
+Lately, I've been focusing in performance improvements, project management and enhancing the overall user experience.

 ### 🍒 What languages do I speak?
 My mother language is Brazilian Portuguese.
 I also speak **English** and a little bit of Spanish.